How To Change date Of Birth in NADRA CNIC

 Standard Operating Procedures (SOPs) did not have the force of law and were not binding on the NADRA.
 Standard Operating Procedures were internal documents, at best, and could not form the basis of denying the petitioner the right to have the correct information maintained in the citizen database and printed on the CNIC.

-Delay in filing an application for correction of an office mistake could not hamper or prevent the process of actually correcting the NADRA database or the CNIC.
+A delay in applying correction of an office mistake could not hamper or prevent the process of actually correcting the NADRA database or the CNIC.

 A constitutional petition was allowed, accordingly.